 What are the burning issues facing Latinx dancers and performers today?
 How do we bridge disciplines and geography to build stronger community?
-Join guest host Alicia Diaz for conversation, music and comida as we find culturally relevant ways to deepen our discourse.
+Join guest host Alicia Diaz for conversation and music as we find culturally relevant ways to deepen our discourse.

 Guest Host: Alicia Diaz